Validators

 field in each dimension is valid.

-You must specify the Looker project and Git branch to validate.
+You must specify the Looker project to validate.

 Selecting and excluding